shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 ---
 ---

 I am currently diving into my first job search as a software engineer, and recently had a mock technical interview.
 The interview was done in JavaScript, and consisted of two questions.
 The first was a fairly standard algorithm question, but the second was quite interesting: I was asked to build the `document.getElementByClassName` method from scratch, as if it didn't exist.
-I found it enlightening to build out a method that I had used so many times before, and improved my understanding of both DOM manipulation and Javascript as a whole.
+I found it enlightening to build out a method that I had used so many times before, and improved my understanding of both DOM manipulation and JavaScript as a whole.
 In this article I will walk you through the solution I came up with.

 ## Table of Contents